-It seems like U.S. tourists discovered Portugal in the last year.
+It seems like U.S. tourists discovered Portugal in the last few years.
 No matter what social media platform you use, you probably saw an explosion of coverage for this majestic land.
 The capital city of Lisbon provides a great introduction to the country, with a manageable population of 600,000 people in the city proper.
 Beautifully tiled buildings, rolling hills, and delicious custard tarts are on every corner.
-The people are warm and friendly, and often speak 4 languages, including English.
+The people are warm and friendly, and often speak many languages, including English.
 You will, however, need some tips for visiting Lisbon.

 If you are planning a visit, you’ll want to spend at least three days in Lisbon.
 Truly, though, you’ll get a real taste of the land with a 10-day Portugal itinerary.
 These tips for visiting Lisbon will help make your trip much more pleasurable.
 You may have picked out a few guidebooks, and perhaps practiced your Portuguese phrases.
 As is customary, however, you can’t learn everything from guidebooks.
 Here are five practical tips for visiting Lisbon to help make the most of your trip.